Curriculum Overview

 FIFTH GRADE: Each year, the fifth grade class showcases their yearlong study of music, art, and theater with a culminating performance.
 Through this creative project, students build important skills: collaboration, problem-solving, cooperation, and communication.
 So when they’re working together to design sets and costumes, learning blocking and choreography, and practicing scenes for the final performance, they’re actively building foundational skills that apply to all academic areas.

-SIXTH GRADE: Medieval Night brings together English, history, art, and music.
-Students read books and texts set in the Middle Ages, explore feudalism in Europe, create large narrative paintings, and learn songs and dances of the era.
-Girls create family crests, craft costumes and giant puppets (think dragons and Attila the Hun!) and enjoy a feast with their families to celebrate all they’ve learned.
+SIXTH GRADE: This is a celebratory day in which sixth graders showcase their knowledge of Medieval history to their families and friends.
+Throughout the spring sixth graders read books and texts set in the Middle Ages, explore feudalism in Europe, create large narrative paintings, and learn songs and dances of the medieval era.
+Students create family crests, craft costumes, and giant puppets (think dragons and Attila the Hun!) and enjoy a feast with their families to celebrate all they've learned.

 About Our Schedule